This powerful, maneuverable upright provided reliable deep cleaning including pet hair in our testing.

 Some people felt the handle had an awkward design that wasn't comfortable to hold.

 A good pick for quick cleanups, hard floors, small debris, and anyone who needs a lightweight and affordable option.

 An inexpensive, updated stick model with a removable handle that enables you to use it as a handheld vac.
 Great for hard floors.
 Weighs only 4 lbs.
 Comes with a crevice tool.
 Works as a stair vac as well.

-Won't tackle large messes; doesn't work well on high-pile carpets.
 Swivel head is convenient when it works, but it tends to jam.